hiiamboris/red-cli-gitlab-mirror/README.md

 #### 10. Error & output control

-`/collect-errors` will not report the errors but will collect those into a provided block in some defined format.
+`/collect-errors` will not report the errors but will collect those into a provided block in some defined format (it's only about those that stem from the command line given).

+`/check-all` so it will not stop on the first erroneous argument, but will process as much as possible and report everything at once (may lead to illogical error messages?).

 `/output target [string! port!]` will append all output (help, version text, errors) somewhere else than stderr.

-`/check-all` so it will not stop on the first erroneous argument, but will process as much as possible and report everything at once (may lead to illogical error messages?).

 #### 11. Platform-specific option/switch names polymorphism

 `/platform-specific` will allow `/a` and `/abc:def` instead of `-a` and `--abc def`/`--abc=def` on Windows only (may conflict with other options).

-`/option` syntax looks more reddish, but it's not portable, as everywhere outside of Windows e.g. `/bin` is a directory, not a switch.
+`program /option` syntax looks more reddish, but it's not portable, as everywhere outside of Windows e.g. `/bin` is a directory, not a switch.
 Hyphen prefix is a better choice since `-filename` is a rare thing, than can anyway be solved with `--`.
 When one writes a Windows-only tool it makes sense though.